uqbar-project/wollok-cli/README.md

 [![Build Status](https://travis-ci.org/uqbar-project/wollok-cli.svg?branch=master)](https://travis-ci.org/uqbar-project/wollok-cli)

 The main purpose of this project is to provide a command line interface (CLI) for Wollok developers & users, in order to foster any kind of automation (like CI workflow or developing bash scripts).
+[Wollok](http://www.wollok.org/en/) is a pedagogical tool for teaching object-oriented programming, and it is IDE based.
+Although, you can also run checker, interpreter and interactive console without a graphical user interface.

 ## Structure